Hartley Wintney: Sport and leisure

 Hartley Wintney F.C. is a Non-League football club that plays at The Memorial Playing Fields.

-The village is believed to have one of the oldest continuously used cricket grounds in England. and in 2020 the Hartley Wintney Cricket Club celebrated its 250th Anniversary.
+The village is believed to have one of the oldest continuously used cricket grounds in England.
+In 2020 the Hartley Wintney Cricket Club celebrated its 250th anniversary.

 Transport

 Road

 The town is on the A30 at its junction with the A323 Fleet Road, almost equidistant between Basingstoke to the west and Camberley to the east.
 This was the main trunk road to the West Country and Southampton until 1971, when the M3 motorway was opened.

 Railway

 The nearest railway station is at Winchfield on the South West Main Line.
 It is about 1+1/2 mi south of Hartley Wintney and is signposted from the village.

 Bus

-Reading Buses primarily serve Hartley Wintney.
-The "Tiger" route 7 links Fleet and Reading via Hartley Wintney.
-In addition, Stagecoach South route 65X runs between Alton College and Phoenix Green via Hartley Wintney and route 408 runs between Farnborough College of Technology and Odiham via Hartley Wintney during term time.
+Stagecoach South route 7 runs between Aldershot and Phoenix Green.
+In addition, route 65X runs between Alton College and Phoenix Green via Hartley Wintney and route 408 runs between Farnborough College of Technology and Odiham via Hartley Wintney during term time.

 Hartley Wintney Community Bus Service runs a regularly weekday commuter service to Winchfield railway station and services to Hook, Yateley, Frogmore and The Meadows.
 A Saturday service goes to Camberley as well as The Meadows from Hartley Wintney, via Yateley and Frogmore.